 The logistics sector witnessed an exponential change due to covid-19.
-Initially what seemed like doom due to the sudden outbreak of the pandemic turned into a boon for this sector.
-Businesses gradually got used to the new normal resulting in logistic acceleration.
+Initially what seemed like doom due to the sudden outbreak of the pandemic turned into a boom for this sector.
+Businesses gradually adjusted to the new normal resulting in logistic acceleration and challenges for frontline workers.

 The global logistics market is projected to reach $12,975.64 billion by 2027, registering a CAGR of 6.5% from 2020 to 2027(source)